 3. Dubai Opera: The slightly different opera house

 Concerts, theatre, dance, comedy, and much more: The Dubai Opera is not an opera house in the traditional sense, but rather a venue for cultural events of all kinds.
-Built-in a prominent location in close proximity to the Burj Khalifa in downtown Dubai, the ultra-modern culture house presents itself with Space for 2,000 guests as a versatile all-rounder.
+Built in a prominent location close to the Burj Khalifa in downtown Dubai, the ultra-modern culture house presents itself with Space for 2,000 guests as a versatile all-rounder.
 Because: The design of the house is constructed so flexibly that it offers the right ambiance for three different types of events.
-It can be transformed from a concert hall into a theater hall and into a banquet hall for meetings or conferences.
+It can be transformed from a concert hall into a theater hall and a banquet hall for meetings or conferences.
 Architecturally, the building is based on an Arabian dhow.

 Not only the interior but also the foyer impresses with its optics and acoustics.
 Even if no events are taking place, those interested can look around the opera during the day or book a guided tour through the backstage area.
-Taking the escalator all the way to the top offers a great view of the Burj Khalifa and the Dubai Fountains, and guests can also look directly at the five-meter-long chandelier called “Symphony” with its 30,000 glass beads.
+Taking the escalator to the top offers a great view of the Burj Khalifa and the Dubai Fountains, and guests can also look directly at the five-meter-long chandelier called “Symphony” with its 30,000 glass beads.

 4. Art at Dubai Creek: The Jameel Arts Centre